Star Trek (2009 film): Design

 Abrams selected Michael Kaplan to design the costumes because he had not seen any of the films, meaning he would approach the costumes with a new angle.
 For the Starfleet uniforms, Kaplan followed the show's original color-coding, with dark gray (almost black) undershirts and pants and colored overshirts showing each crew member's position.
 Command officers wear gold shirts, science and medical officers wear blue, and operations (technicians, engineers, and security personnel) wear red.
 Kaplan wanted the shirts to be more sophisticated than the originals and selected to have the Starfleet symbol patterned on them.
 Kirk wears only the undershirt because he is a cadet.
 Kaplan modelled the uniforms on Kelvin on science fiction films of the 1940s and 1950s, to contrast with Enterprise-era uniforms based on the ones created in the 1960s.
 For Abrams, "The costumes were a microcosm of the entire project, which was how to take something that's kind of silly and make it feel real.
 But how do you make legitimate those near-primary color costumes?"

 Lindelof compared the film's Romulan faction to pirates with their bald, tattooed heads and disorganized costuming.
 Their ship, Narada, is purely practical with visible mechanics as it is a "working ship", unlike the Enterprise crew who give a respectable presentation on behalf of the Federation.
 Chambliss was heavily influenced by the architecture of Antoni Gaudí for Narada, who created buildings that appeared to be inside out: by making the ship's exposed wires appear like bones or ligaments, it would create a foreboding atmosphere.
 The ship's interior was made of six pieces that could be rearranged to create a different room.
-The Romulan actors had three prosthetics applied to their ears and foreheads, while Bana had a fourth prosthetic for the bitemark on his ear that extends to the back of his character's head.
+The Romulan actors had three prosthetics applied to their ears and foreheads, while Bana had a fourth prosthetic for the bite mark on his ear that extends to the back of his character's head.
 The film's Romulans lack the V-shaped ridges on the foreheads, which had been present in all of their depictions outside the original series.
 Neville Page wanted to honor that by having Nero's crew ritually scar themselves too, forming keloids reminiscent of the 'V'-ridges.
 It was abandoned as they did not pursue the idea enough.
 Kaplan wanted aged, worn, and rugged clothes for the Romulans because of their mining backgrounds and found some greasy looking fabrics at a flea market.
 Kaplan tracked down the makers of those clothes, who were discovered to be based in Bali, and commissioned them to create his designs.

 Barney Burman supervised the makeup for the other aliens: his team had to rush the creation of many of the aliens, because originally the majority of them were to feature in one scene towards the end of filming.
 Abrams deemed the scene too similar to the cantina sequence in Star Wars and decided to dot the designs around the film.
 A tribble was placed in the background of Scotty's introduction.
 Both digital and physical makeup was used for aliens.